aosabook/500lines/dagoba/chapter.md

 What would we like to write?
 Something both concise and flexible; something that models our query in a natural way and extends to other queries like it. second_cousins_once_removed('Thor') is concise, but it doesn't give us any flexibility.
 The SQL above is flexible, but lacks concision.

-Something like Thor.parents.parents.children.children [except actual second cousins] would work well.
+Something like Thor.parents.parents.parents.children.children.children strikes a reasonably good balance.
 The primitives give us flexibility to ask many similar questions, but the query is also very concise and natural.
-There are issues with this syntax -- it actually gives us too many results, rather than answering our question directly -- but for now we'll aim to achieve this level of flexibility and concision and handle the details later.
+This particular phrasing gives us too many results, as it includes first cousins and siblings, but we're going for gestalt here.

 What's the simplest thing we can build that gives us this kind of interface?
 We could make a list of entities, and a list of edges, just like the relational schema, and then build some helper functions.
 It might look something like this:

+'''javascript
+///  hi, this needs work!
 ///  vertices = ['Thor', 'Freya', 'Odin', 'Loki']
   V = [1,2,3,4,5,6]
   E = [ [1,2], [2,3], [3,1], [3,4], [4,5], [4,6] ]

   parents  = function(x) { return E.reduce( function(acc, e) { return (e[1] === x) ? acc.concat(e[0]) : acc }, [] )}
   children = function(x) { return E.reduce( function(acc, e) { return (e[0] === x) ? acc.concat(e[1]) : acc }, [] )}
+'''

-Now we can say something like children(children(parents(parents('Thor')))) [except actual second cousins].
+Now we can say something like children(children(children(parents(parents(parents('Thor')))))).
 It reads backwards and has a lot of silly parens, but otherwise is pretty close to what we wanted.
 Take a minute to look at the code.
 Can you see any ways to improve it?

 Well, we're treating the edges as a global variable, which means we can only ever have one database at a time using these helper functions.
 That's pretty limiting.

 We're also not using the vertices at all.
 What does that tell us?
 It implies that everything we need is in the edges array, which in this case is true: the vertex values are scalars, so they exist independently in the edges array.
 If we want to answer questions like "How many of Freya's descendants were Valkyries?" we'll need to add more information to the vertices, which means making them compound values, which means the edges array should reference them by pointer instead of copying the value.

-The same holds true for our edges: they contain an 'in' vertex and an 'out' vertex [footnote], but no elegant way to incorporate additional information.
-We'll need that to answer questions like "How many stepparents did Loki have?" or "How many children did Aweren have while married to Odin?"
+The same holds true for our edges: they contain an 'in' vertex and an 'out' vertex [footnote1], but no elegant way to incorporate additional information.
+We'll need that to answer questions like "How many stepparents did Loki have?" or "How many children Odin have before Thor was born?"

 You don't have to squint very hard to tell that our the code for our two selectors looks very similar, which suggests there's a deeper abstraction from which those spring [diff eq].